Share this post with friends

 Crochet Spring Daffodils

 Not many patterns for crochet daffodils are that highly realistic, evidently!
 This life-sized daffodil will surely be great for a display in a darker corner, or in a store window or diorama.
 This is a great pattern if you need realistic flowers, but real ones won’t do.
-For more free designs every day follow us on Facebook.
-The links to the pattern and the video tutorial are below.
+The links to the pattern is below.

 Daffodils